Last updated 2014

 spot it as a laser jammer.
 (Just make certain the installer doesn't put it behind plastic or something else it can't see through.

-We've seen a number of installations like this.)
+I've seen a number of installations like this.)

 We made multiple passes against each laser gun, aiming at different points on the car.
 We found that for the K40 Defuser